Yes, Outredgeous Lettuce and Not Outrageous Lettuce

 We grow lettuce a bit differently than microgreens.

-The two reasons for this is that we are growing baby leaf lettuce to a larger size than microgreens.
-Therefore, each plant is going to take up more room in the tray.
-So dumping a boatload of seed on the soil isn't going to work out too well.
+The reason for this is that we are growing baby leaf lettuce larger than microgreens.
+Therefore, each plant will take up more room in the tray.
+So dumping a boatload of seed on the soil isn’t going to work out too well.

 The leaves in the middle of the tray will brown out due to the lack of light.

 The second reason is that lettuce seeds need access to some light to germinate.
-For that reason, we use a clear dome to allow light to reach the seeds and to retain humidity around the seeds sitting on the soil surface.
+Therefore, we use a clear dome to allow light to reach the seeds and retain humidity around the seeds sitting on the soil surface.

 The Steps to Planting Lettuce Indoors